jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

 - the use of the empty focal points in the Keplerian ellipses that are formed by the celestial bodies: the Black Moon and the Black Sun.
 Astronomically, these are the aphelion for the Sun and apogee for the Moon.

-- introduction of two hypothetical planets: Persephone and Vulcanus.
+- introduction of two hypothetical planets beyond the orbit of Pluto: Persephone and Vulcanus.

 - introduction of points that form oppositions or squares with the Lunar nodes or with the aphelion and apogee.